-What is a WiFi Extender or Booster and How Does It Work?
+What is a WiFi Extender and How Does It Work?

-A Wi-Fi signal booster extends WiFi network coverage space by boosting or amplifying existing signals.
+A Wi-Fi signal booster or extender extends WiFi network coverage space by boosting or amplifying existing signals.
 A wifi extender enables all wireless devices within that expanded coverage space to connect to internet or similar wireless network.
 It is unique solution that works by pulling in an existing weak Wi-Fi from transmitter.
 It then amplifies it before broadcasting the transmission to more spaces where needed.
 The WiFi signal booster helps to efficiently extend your current Wi-Fi network in the process reaching multiple floors in a building, all the corners of a home and even your yard, office or home.

 Since you’re reading this, there may be times in your office or home when you might have noticed certain rooms or areas hardly have any Wi-Fi.
 With a WiFi booster, the wireless coverage will be boosted to cover larger areas of need.
 As a result, you will enjoy better internet usage speeds as well as other extra benefits that will be clarified below.
 We have two very powerful Wi Fi boosters and extenders: Fusion 7 Wi-Fi extender & booster (Consumer Grade) for up to 20,000 sq. ft. coverage, and Force 7 Wi Fi booster & extender (Commercial Grade) for up to 80,000 sq. ft. reception improvement.
 In addition, these boost all cell service provider signals indoors too, over such large spaces.

 Do you need a Wi-Fi booster?